udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 In many application, distributing content in the format of text file, pictures and audio/video files protected by copyright is common and requires platform support.

-In a blockchian based music store for exmple, each customer will get a special copy of a music file while can be opened only with the cutomer's private key.
+In a blockchain based music store for example, each customer will get a special copy of a music file while can be opened only with the cutomer's private key.
 It's also called blockchain-based DRM (Digital Right Management).

-UDAP employes [Proxy Re-Encryption](https://en.wikipedia.org/wiki/Proxy_re-encryption) to make customized copy of media files, as shown in the following diagram:
+UDAP employs [Proxy Re-Encryption](https://en.wikipedia.org/wiki/Proxy_re-encryption) to make customized copy of media files, as shown in the following diagram:

 ![](media/udap-PRE.png)

-The above diaagram is conceptual, while the real impementation is lot more involving, including mechanisms to prevent node collusion.
+The above diagram is conceptual, while the real implementation is lot more involving, including mechanisms to prevent node collusion.
 We will have separate document for this feature.

 ## 6. Universal Asset Wallet

 As a very important part of the platform, wallet plays a key role in the interaction between applications and users.